thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-Let's replace this mixin with composition.
+Let's replace this mixin with a composition.

-\clearpage

 First, we'll [extract a new class](#extract-class) for the mixin: